 If you have crow’s feet at the outer corners of your eyes, the limited-incision brow lift combines the non-endoscopic brow lift technique with limited incision.
 It uses only a portion of the ends of the coronal technique incision to lift and tighten the tail of the eyebrows, and it does so without an endoscope.
 As for the scars?
 They’re virtually undetectable to the naked eye, stealthily tucked away at the temporal hairline.
 The good news is they’ll go unnoticed, even if you may be balding at the temples.

-You may benefit from a brow lift if you have:
+You may benefit from a forehead lift if you have:

 • A sagging or low brow that creates a permanently furrowed or angry look